RootCX

 Set via the ROOTCX_MASTER_KEY environment variable (hex-encoded 32-byte key), or auto-generated in config/master.key on first boot.

-Use the Secret Vault panel to add, view, and delete secrets.
-Secrets are organized by scope: select an Application to manage app-level secrets, or switch to the Platform tab for shared secrets.
+Add, view, and delete secrets from the Secret Vault panel.
+Secrets are organized by scope: select an Application to manage app-level secrets, or switch to the Shared tab for platform-wide secrets.
 Plaintext values are write-only and never displayed after saving.

 Using Code